enketo/enketo-express/tutorials/10-configure.md

 * analytics -> tracker url -> URL on which your piwik service is hosted.
 The protocol can be omitted, e.g. `"//enketo.piwikpro.com/"`.
 Required if piwik service is selected under [analytics](#analytics).
 * analytics -> site id -> The site ID of this server on your piwik service, e.g. `"1"` (number or string).
 Required if piwik service is selected under [analytics](#analytics).

+#### headless
+* timeout: Connection timeout in milliseconds used in headless views that are run on the server, such as for PDF generation API endpoints.

 #### maps
 The `maps` configuration can include an array of Mapbox TileJSON objects (or a subset of these with at least a `name`,  `tiles` (array) and an `attribution` property, and optionally `maxzoom` and `minzoom`).
 You can also mix and match Google Maps layers.
 Below is an example of a mix of two map layers provided by OSM (in TileJSON format) and Google maps.